 General description

 All models considered here are binary undirected graphs.
 There are na=200 agents and nt=1000 topics.
-Denote A and T as the symmetric binary adjacency matrices of the agent graph Ga and topic graph Gt respectively (Fig. 1a).
+Denote A and T as the symmetric binary adjacency matrices of the agent graph Ga and topic graph Gt, respectively (Fig. 1a).
 The bipartite incidence matrix τ of size nt×na represents the topics that the agents know about.
 It is assumed throughout that the intralayer edges are static while the interlayer edges could be acquired through the update process.
-And once an interlayer edge is acquired, it is assumed to be persistent.
+Once an interlayer edge is acquired, it is assumed to be persistent.
 At the initial stage, each agent is assigned at most τ0=5 topics with certain probabilities based on the models of the intralayer models (see below).
 There is also an upper limit topic capacity τmax=50 per agent, and the update process is only simulated until 1.2τmax=60 time steps.
 For each parameter set (α, intralayer models, interlayer initialization), I ran 5 simulations each.

 Update of interlayer edges